 - If a Defendant recklessly cause bodily injury to another with a deadly weapon they will be charged with a fourth degree felony.
 A Defendant convicted of this section of the statute would subject a Defendant to up to 18 months in a State Prison.
 With that being said, unlike the above section this offense does not require a parole ineligibility period or mandatory incarceration.
 For more information on what is “bodily injury” please see below.

-Third Degree Aggravated Assault Charges in NJ
+What You Need to Know About 3rd Degree Aggravated Assault Cases in NJ

-There are four different subsections of the aggravated assault statute that are considered third degree felonies.
+There are four different subsections of the aggravated assault statute that are considered third degree felony offenses.
 Unlike the fourth degree felony version, everyone convicted of a third degree felony aggravated assault charge will be facing the same penalties.
 They include up to five (5) years in a State Prison and a fine up to $15,000.
 Now, here is a breakdown in the different subsections:

 - When a Defendant is accused of attempting to cause or purposely or knowingly causing bodily injury to another with a deadly weapon they will be charged with a third degree felony.